 Microanalysis of REE materials: examples

-Figure 1: Part of the periodic table corresponding to the rare-earth metals.
-Below a SEM image of YAG:Ce3+ particles is shown together with an RGB CL image which was constructed from three RGB color-filtered CL intensity maps as measured with a PMT.
+Figure 1: a SEM image of YAG:Ce3+ particles is shown together with an RGB CL image acquired by JOLT which was constructed from three RGB color-filtered CL intensity maps as measured with a PMT.
 Sample courtesy of Professor Xia.

 Both artificial and organic materials, such as geological samples, can contain rare-earth elements that emit light.
 One of such natural material is zircon, which is commonly studied by geologists because it is robust, chemically inert and can persist for a long time in the earth’s crust.
 Additionally, zircons are rich in radioactive elements, which makes them so interesting for radiometric isotope dating.
 Beside those elements, zircons are often rich in lanthanides, which can be observed with CL.
 Cathodoluminescence imaging allows to see a rich internal structure and features associated with the growth of the crystal.
 Both hyperspectral and intensity mapping can be used to observe rare-earth elements in zircons.
 With zircon spectroscopy it is possible to map spectral distribution over large crystal and check differences between bands.

 Rare-earth elements can be also used as a stable biocompatible CL emitter to study biological samples.
 This approach is called correlative cathodoluminescence electron microscopy (CCLEM) .
 A study made with the use of human lung cells doped with lanthanides nanoparticles demonstrates that introduction of REE allows to observe a robust emission.
 Additionally, these particles can be introduced in the cell in a non-toxic concentration while the cells are alive.
 The emission remains stable even when the tissue is stained with osmium.